carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 However, sometimes some resources can get updated on the cluster by controller, operator, mutating Webhook, etc. These changes are not explicitly requested.
 Since these updates are dynamically added to a resource on the cluster, kapp is unaware of them.
 In the subsequent `kapp deploy`, kapp will see these updates as divergence from the desired state.
 Diffs arising out of it is what we call as `ghost` diffs.
 For example, based on load, `HorizontalPodAutoscalar` can increase the no. of replicas for a deployment.
 Thus your actual replicas will be different from what is specified in the deployment manifest.

-#### Why we should avoid
+#### Why we should avoid ghost diffs

-Everytime a diff is detected, kapp creates a new configMap to track [app-change](https://carvel.dev/kapp/docs/latest/state-namespace/#app-changes) history.
+Everytime a diff is detected, kapp redeploys the apps even though there is no need in case of ghost diffs.
+It also creates a new configMap to track [app-change](https://carvel.dev/kapp/docs/latest/state-namespace/#app-changes) history.
 These configmaps store the exit status and summary of operations( e.g. no. of updated/deleted/created resources) performed in that `kapp deploy`.
 If packages create `ghost` diffs in the Kubernetes(K8s) cluster, we will end up with large no. of configMaps.
 Good news is kapp allows you to cap (default 200) the number of app-changes to be stored.

 #### How to resolve